jornada-im/documentation/docs/jrn_metabase_populate.md

 # JRN Metabase - Populating the database

 The [LTER-core-metabase documentation](https://lter.github.io/LTER-core-metabase/) on GitHub is the primary source for understanding this process.
-The steps to [populate](https://lter.github.io/LTER-core-metabase/populate.html) the lter-metabase schema are summarized below, with notes on how this process is being adapted for JRN Metabase.
+The steps to populate the lter-metabase schema are summarized below ([and in the docs](https://lter.github.io/LTER-core-metabase/populate.html)), with notes on how this process is being adapted for JRN Metabase.

 ## Editing tools